Kazuki-Maehara/PdfQuotationWriter/README.md

 There are excellent modules created by magnificent team or engineers.
 Why don't you utilize it?
 - https://github.com/signintech/gopdf
 - https://pkg.go.dev/github.com/dslipak/pdf
 and so on.

 ## What
 This program needs a specific-type-of-PDF file.
-So it's not intended to be used in general usage.s However, in automobile parts manufacturing industry, Hiroshima in Japan, You'll find a better way to manage your *boring paperwork*.
+So it's not intended to be used in general usage.
+However, in automobile parts manufacturing industry, Hiroshima in Japan, You'll find a better way to manage your *boring paperwork*.
 That's what I wanted to solve.
 Usage:
 1. Put *the* pdf in "inputeData"